mpivaa/react-allow/README.md

 #### Multi-level example

-Imagine an app like Github, where the user has an specific role inside each organization and a system wide `user` role.
+Imagine an app like Github, where the user has an specific role inside each organization and a system-wide role, like: `user` and `staff`.

 We can setup a new level called `organization`, so we can authorize inside this context